Availability of Institutional and Financial Assistance Information

 Provost and Vice President for Academic Affairs

 The Provost and Vice President for Academic Affairs is the university’s chief academic officer and is responsible for ensuring the integrity and excellence of all academic programs and activities.
-The Vice Provost, and the deans of the academic colleges, extended learning, instructional and information technology services, and the university library, report to the Provost as does the Associate Vice President for Faculty Affairs.
+The Vice Provost, and the deans of the academic colleges, extended learning, instructional and information technology services, and the university library, report to the Provost as do the Associate Vice President for Faculty Affairs and the Director of FACES (Faculty - Advocacy, Care, Engagement and Support).
 The Provost functions as the President’s designee in such matters as retention, tenure and promotion of faculty, and also acts as the administrator in charge of the campus in the absence of the President.

-- Information concerning student body diversity at California State University San Marcos, including the percentage of enrolled, full-time students who are (1) male, (2) female, (3) Pell Grant recipients, and (4) self-identified members of a specific racial or ethnic group, must be obtained from http://www.csusm.edu/ipa
+- Information concerning student body diversity at CSUSM, including the percentage of enrolled, full-time students who are (1) male, (2) female, (3) Pell Grant recipients, and (4) self-identified members of a specific racial or ethnic group.

 Parking and Commuter Services